tensorflow/tfjs-models/kmeans/README.md

 Args:

 - **x:** Training data, a two-dimensional tensor with shape `[nInstances, nFeatures]`.

-Returns a vector representing the prediction on training data `x`, with shape `[nInstances, 1]`.
-Each dimension of the vector is an integer, representing the cluster ID a data instance belongs to.
+Returns a `Int32Array` representing the prediction on training data `x`, with length `nInstances`.
+Each element of the array is an integer, representing the cluster ID a data instance belongs to.

 Different from `model.fit` or `model.fitPredict`, this method only runs one